All Episodes

 I do not know.

-But I will tell you this our detectives are working hard in the investigative process to find out as many answers as we can so that we can further prevent these things from happening, not only in this community, but in other communities around our country.
+Our detectives are working hard in the investigative process to find out as many answers as we can so that we can further prevent these things from happening not only in this community, but in other communities around our country.

-I think we can all agree that enough is enough, and we have to come together to do everything we can to support our students to prevent press conferences like these from happening again and again and again.
+And we have to come together to do everything we can to support our students, to prevent press conferences like these from happening again and again and again.

 The school building itself is clear.

-We have cleared the school, there's no other threats or danger to the community.
+There's no other threats or danger to the community.

-We're in the process now of what we call reunification, and what that simply means is making sure that every student that was in the school is present and accounted for and returned to their loved ones.
+And what that simply means is making sure that every student that was in the school is present and accounted for and returned to their loved ones.

-This usually takes a while, but we have practice, unfortunately, and practice and practice, and that's why we're able to reunify students with their parents within hours of a school shooting.
+And that's why we're able to reunify students with their parents within hours of a school shooting.

-The reunification is taking place uh at the Dean Clinic on Stoughton Road, and I certainly thank them for their help.
+The reunification is taking place at the Dean Clinic on Stoughton Road, and I certainly thank them for their help.

 Again, we need our public to find an alternate route.